deckhouse/deckhouse/ee/candi/cloud-providers/vsphere/docs/ENVIRONMENT.md

 * open-vm-tools
 * [`cloud-init-vmware-guestinfo`](https://github.com/vmware-archive/cloud-init-vmware-guestinfo#installation) (for `cloud-init` versions older than 21.3)

-To add ssh keys to user's authorized keys, `default_user` must be specified in `/etc/cloud/cloud.cfg`.
+To add SSH keys to user's authorized keys, the `default_user` parameter must be specified in the `/etc/cloud/cloud.cfg` file.

 ## Infrastructure